taajik/telegram-anon-bot-cloudflare/README.md

 # Telegram Bot on Cloudflare Workers

-A minimal example of a Telegram Bot running on a Cloudflare Worker.
+A minimal Telegram anonymous bot running on a Cloudflare Worker.

 ## Setup: